Skip to main content

 True or false: Obesity affects 40% of adults in the U.S.

 True.
-More than 2 in 3 Americans are obese or overweight, and 2 in 5 are obese.
+More than 2 in 5 Americans have obesity.
 Obesity—or having too much body fat—is different from simply weighing too much, although both obesity and overweight describe weighing more than is recommended for one's height.

 True or false: Losing a lot of weight is the only way to improve your health if you're obese.